Kristina01111000/Drws_site/README.md

 - For articles always have picture wrapped by text
 - mobile sidebar - in notes
 - update plugin list
-- bold the hotlinks in widgets

 - Make quizzes for the 4 month course after lessons are added
 - finish mobile sidebar -> latest update fixed scroll problem
 - For articles always have picture wrapped by text

 - Remove the word introduction from the top of the course content
 - Check on other account how the course content that we don’t have access to yet looks
-- remind him about ein
+- remind him about ein -> paypal
--

 promo page video logo shows
 promo page video thumbnail update
 Manager of youtube now also -> can change/add etc videos and everything

-- if theme number and peepso number don't match it looks like an error message gets sent to my email
-	- actually from the other site, stephen is fixing it